isabellaflores/vamos/README.md

 * TOR support to protect your anonymity
 * a trust model, including sandboxed code and digital signatures
 * FPGA/DMA support for customers running a dual-box setup
-* a consistent API for accessing process memory
+* A consistent API for accessing process memory and other functions
 * easy distribution and updates via VAMOS urls

 You can use my [sample overlay](https://github.com/isabellaflores/sample-overlay) as a starting point for your own